 7. Don’t be a Cyberbully Yourself

 Prevention takes the initiative from both adults and teens.
-Parents, being the adults, should monitor their children’s activities and get in touch with them on a daily basis regarding how their children conduct their online activities and if they are facing any backlash from people online.
+Parents, being the adults, should monitor their children’s activities and get in touch with them daily regarding how their children conduct their online activities and if they are facing any backlash from people online.
 On the other hand, teens should consult their parents or any other adult if they feel they are being cyberbullied.